EmbText

 Use Cases for EmbText

-• Semantic Search: EmbText is ideal for scenarios where you want to retrieve documents based on meaning rather than strict keyword matches.
-For example, you could query for biographies that mention “AI research” and get relevant documents even if they don’t explicitly contain those keywords.
+Semantic Search: EmbText is ideal for scenarios where retrieving documents based on meaning is more important than matching exact keywords.
+For example, you could query for biographies mentioning “AI research” and find relevant documents even if the exact phrase isn't used.

-• Natural Language Processing: EmbText is useful in AI-driven applications where understanding the context and meaning of text is critical, such as summarization, sentiment analysis, or question-answering systems.
+Natural Language Processing: EmbText is useful in AI-driven applications where understanding the context and meaning of text is crucial, such as summarization, sentiment analysis, or question-answering systems.